counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Our Credentials

 All therapy is carried out by qualified psychotherapists, each holding at least a master’s level training in psychotherapy.
-Many also hold several postgraduate trainings in related fields.
+Many also hold several additional postgraduate trainings in related fields.

 All of our therapists are trained psychotherapists, which means they are able to work with each person in the uniqueness of their difficulties, rather than applying a one-size-fits-all approach.